BitcoinDesign/Guide/guide/case-studies/payjoin.md

 ### Background

-This case study has its origins in a [design challenge]({{ '/guide/resources/design-challenges/#challenge-6-private-purchase' | relative_url }}), which entailed creating a sender flow for payment using a Payjoin transaction.
+This case study has its origins in a [design challenge]({{ '/guide/resources/design-challenges/#challenge-6-private-purchase' | relative_url }}), which entailed creating a sender flow for payment using a payjoin transaction.

 While payjoin provides privacy improvements and potential fee-savings, they present the challenge of coordination between transacting parties and may require new user flows to implement features enabled through [BIP-78](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki).